mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 ## Objective

-The objective of this lab is to harden domain authentication in the `mrtg.local` Active Directory domain by configuring password policy and account lockout settings.
+Harden domain authentication in the `mrtg.local` Active Directory domain by configuring password and account-lockout policy.

-This lab focuses on domain-level authentication controls using the Default Domain Policy.

-The goal is to enforce stronger password requirements, limit repeated failed sign-in attempts, and validate real account lockout behavior from both the user and administrator perspectives.
+This lab applies baseline authentication controls at the domain level, validates the effective settings with PowerShell, and tests account lockout from both the user and administrator perspectives.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs stronger baseline authentication controls to reduce weak password practices and limit repeated failed sign-in attempts against domain accounts.
+Monroe Redstone Technology Group requires centralized authentication controls to reduce weak password practices and limit repeated failed sign-in attempts against domain accounts.

-Without password and lockout policy enforcement, users may rely on weak passwords, reuse old passwords, or allow repeated failed authentication attempts without consequence.
+Without an enforced domain policy, users may select weak passwords, reuse previous passwords, or experience inconsistent lockout behavior.

 This lab addresses the need to:

 - Configure centralized password requirements
-- Configure account lockout controls
+- Configure account-lockout controls
-- Apply policy at the correct domain scope
+- Apply account policy at the correct domain scope
-- Validate the effective domain password policy
+- Validate the effective domain policy
-- Trigger a real account lockout from a client workstation
+- Trigger an account lockout from a domain-joined workstation
-- Confirm the locked account state from the administrator side
+- Confirm the locked state from an administrative session
-- Strengthen authentication security across the domain
+- Document authentication-control behavior

 ---

 ## Lab Summary

-In this lab, I configured domain-level password policy and account lockout settings in the Default Domain Policy.
+In this lab, I configured password and account-lockout settings in the Default Domain Policy.

-I applied the policy, validated the effective domain password settings with PowerShell, and tested lockout behavior using a standard domain user account.
+The updated policy was applied, and the effective values were validated with `Get-ADDefaultDomainPasswordPolicy`.

-The lab confirmed that repeated failed sign-in attempts triggered account lockout and that the locked state could be verified from an administrative PowerShell session.
+Kevin Carter's standard domain account was then used to generate repeated failed sign-in attempts from `MRTG-CLIENT-01`.
+The account reached the configured lockout threshold, and the locked state was confirmed from `MRTG-DC01` with `Search-ADAccount -LockedOut`.

-This lab reinforces a core IAM principle: authentication controls must be configured, applied, and validated through real user behavior.
+This lab demonstrated that authentication controls must be configured, applied, and tested through actual account behavior.

 ---